 But Kya is not what they say.
 A born naturalist with just one day of school, she takes life's lessons from the land, learning the real ways of the world from the dishonest signals of fireflies...See the Full Summary and Review of Where the Crawdads Sing (2018) Publication Date: August 14, 2018

-What It's About: Tara Westover was 17 the first time she set foot in a classroom.
-Born to survivalists in the mountains of Idaho, she prepared for the end of the world by stockpiling home-canned peaches and sleeping with her "head-for-the-hills bag".
-In the summer she stewed herbs for her mother, a midwife and healer, and in the winter she salvaged in her father's junkyard...See the Full Summary and Review of Educated (2018) Publication Date: February 20, 2018
+Tara Westover was 17 the first time she set foot in a classroom.
+Born to survivalists in the mountains of Idaho, she prepared for the end of the world by stockpiling home-canned peaches and sleeping with her "head-for-the-hills bag"...See the Full Summary and Review of Educated (2018) Publication Date: February 20, 2018

-What It's About: Newlyweds, Celestial and Roy, are the embodiment of both the American Dream and the New South.
-He is a young executive and she is artist on the brink of an exciting career.
-They are settling into the routine of their life together, when they are ripped apart by circumstances neither could have imagined...Publication Date: January 29, 2018
+What It's About: Newlyweds Celestial and Roy are the embodiment of both the American Dream and the New South.
+He is a young executive, and she is an artist on the brink of an exciting career.
+But as they settle into the routine of their life together, they are ripped apart by circumstances neither could have imagined...Publication Date: January 29, 2018

-What It's About: In Shaker Heights, a placid, progressive suburb of Cleveland, everything is planned--from the layout of the winding roads, to the colors of the houses, to the successful lives its residents will go on to lead.
-And no one embodies this spirit more than Elena Richardson, whose guiding principle is playing by the rules...See the Full Summary and Review of Little Fires Everywhere (2017) Publication Date: September 12, 2017
+In Shaker Heights, a placid, progressive suburb of Cleveland, everything is meticulously planned - from the layout of the winding roads, to the colours of the houses, to the successful lives its residents will go on to lead...See the Full Summary and Review of Little Fires Everywhere (2017) Publication Date: September 12, 2017